ndronos/c-nomorph/HowStufWorks.md

         in the initialization and increment sections (but notin the test section) of the `for` loop

+Boolean expressions evaluate to integers in C,
+                            and integers can be used inside Boolean expressions

+In C
+      The integer value 0 is        False
+      Any other integer value is    True or Anything other than 0 is      True

 (HowStuffWorks, 2017) pp. 8
 ```
 - How Boolean Logic Works - http://computer.howstuffworks.com/boolean.html/printable